 “… Mother’s Day is not for everyone.
 It’s a demented and revolting exercise in sadism that makes you feel very uncomfortable, yet it’s done with such brains and heart that it stands tall above its many comparable knock-off’s.
 It’s tight, fast-paced, and very well done for its type.”
 DVD Drive-In

-” … it’s similar to I Spit on Your Grave, but while that film was unflinching and sadistic in its depiction of rape and violence, Mother’s Day comes off as simply being cartoonish and weird.
+” … it’s similar to I Spit on Your Grave, but while that film was unflinching and sadistic […] Mother’s Day comes off as simply being cartoonish and weird.
 Yes, it’s unusual that Mother goads the boys into their strange shows for her entertainment, but the scenes are so weird that they become ludicrous.”
 DVD Sleuth

 “If the script, co-written by Kaufman and Leight, was just improved slightly then this could have been a solid slasher that also subverts a number of the tropes already established by the time it was released.
 Unfortunately, because of the uneven tone and the lack of a well-constructed “Trojan horse” for the main ideas, it just ends up being a bit of a misfire.”
 For It Is Man’s Number